 - Continued to support AASHTO Committee on Bridges and Structures (CBS) subcommittee T-10 on Structural Concrete to evaluate FHWA proposed draft of an "AASHTO Guide Specification for Structural Design with Ultra-High Performance Concrete" for possible adoption. - The team met with AASHTO CBS T-10 and supported detailed discussions on the UHPC Guide Spec draft.
-The meetings were held on October 17, 2022 (virtual meeting), October 31, 2022 (in-person meeting), November 9, 2022 (virtual meeting), November 21, 2022 (virtual meeting), and December 19, 2022 (virtual meeting).
-These are the final discussions on the UHPC Guide Spec as they prepare it for ballot at AASHTO CBS in May 2023. - T-10 asked the FHWA team to develop draft UHPC Materials Conformance Guidance that would parallel the UHPC Structural Design Guide Spec.
-FHWA's team placed significant effort on developing a statistically based framework that would appropriately support the use of UHPC. - The research team continues to work on publishing the results of a completed experimental study verifying the applicability of non-servo hydraulic loading frames in performing direct tension tests of UHPC specimens in accordance with AASHTO T 397.
+Five multi-hour meetings with T-10 were held in January 2023.
+These are the final discussions on the UHPC Guide Spec within the T-10 committee as they request and consider important revisions to the draft ballot item.
+It will go to ballot at AASHTO CBS in May 2023.
+The FHWA team was on call to revise and rewrite articles about which T-10 had last minute inquiries. - The FHWA team continued to develop and refine the draft UHPC Materials Conformance Guidance that would parallel the UHPC Structural Design Guide Spec.
+A second draft was provided to AASHTO T-10 for their consideration.
+An in-person meeting to discuss this document was held in February 2023. - The research team continues to work on publishing the results of a completed experimental study verifying the applicability of non-servo hydraulic loading frames in performing direct tension tests of UHPC specimens in accordance with AASHTO T 397.
 The research team is working to publish this work in the form of a journal paper. - Continued to work on investigating the tensile fatigue behavior of UHPC beams with the goal of refining the fatigue provisions proposed in the UHPC Guide Spec draft.
 The research team plans to conduct fatigue tests on existing large-scale UHPC girders that remained from a previous testing program that focused on UHPC prestressed girder behavior under static shear or flexure loading.
-The planned experimental work will subject the untested portions of the prestressed girders to repetitive cycles of loads and document any degradations in strength and stiffness as compared to those observed in the static testing of these girders. - Cyclic testing of the first test specimen has begun.
-The team is working through a series of hurdles as they aim to create a low-maintenance, long-running fatigue test. - A new research project at TFHRC has been kicked off.
+The planned experimental work will subject the untested portions of the prestressed girders to repetitive cycles of loads and document any degradations in strength and stiffness as compared to those observed in the static testing of these girders. - Cyclic testing of the first test specimen continued.
+The pretensioned girder has completed more than 8 million cycles of cyclic loading with the peak stress on each cycle exceeding the cracking stress of the web in shear. - A new research project at TFHRC has been kicked off.
 The project focuses on further investigation of the shear behavior of real-scale UHPC girders, the flexural behavior of prestressed and non-prestressed UHPC beams, the transfer and development length of 0.6 in. and 0.7 in. prestressing strands in UHPC beams, and the early age creep of prestressed beams and piles.

-- Fabrication of approximately half of the tests specimens has been completed.
-These specimens were fabricated at a precast plant in Pennsylvania.
-All of these test specimens have been delivered to FHWA's research lab; performance monitoring of long-term behavior specimens is underway. - The other half of the test specimens will be fabricated by a separate precast plant in New York.
-The fabrication will occur in early 2023.
+Fabrication of all test specimens has been completed.
+The first half of the specimens were fabricated at a precast plant in Pennsylvania, while the second half were fabricated in New York.
+All of these test specimens have been delivered to FHWA's research lab; performance monitoring of long-term behavior specimens is underway.